SuperOfficeDocs/superoffice-docs/user-guide/en/chat/admin/channel-create.md

 ### Can I delete a chat channel?

 Yes, but make sure that the chat channel is not being used on a website.
-Otherwise the chat window will be visible, but non-functional.
+Otherwise the chat window is visible, but non-functional.

 <!-- Referenced links -->